ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Li et al. (2024) define **predictability** as the combination of a model's accuracy, computational efficiency, and robustness when confronted with spatial variation.
 The present study addresses this definition by reporting mean and median great-circle error, 95% bootstrap confidence intervals, and cumulative-error curves for all evaluated LLM variants and a professional GIS baseline (Figure \ref{fig:accuracy_bar} and Table \ref{tbl:accuracy}); by presenting cost-versus-accuracy and latency-versus-accuracy Pareto frontiers (Figures \ref{fig:pareto_cost} and \ref{fig:pareto_latency}) demonstrating reductions of two to five orders-of-magnitude in dollar cost and turnaround time relative to human baselines while preserving or improving spatial accuracy; and by examining robustness through targeted ablations reported in § 6.6, showing that accuracy is essentially unaffected by changes in temperature, reasoning-budget, and abstract length, and that removing the five largest residuals alters mean error by less than two kilometres—confirming that results are not driven by a small subset of extreme cases.

 The study places a strong emphasis on **interpretability** by meticulously recording the complete reasoning process behind each model prediction, not simply the final geographic coordinates.
-For every inference, I capture and log a detailed, step-by-step record that includes the chain-of-thought narrative text provided by the model, every external function invocation—including the precise queries passed to the geocoding tools—and the exact JSON responses returned.
+For every inference, a detailed, step-by-step record is captured and logged that includes the chain-of-thought narrative text provided by the model, every external function invocation—including the precise queries passed to the geocoding tools—and the exact JSON responses returned.
 This comprehensive logging creates a fully auditable record of the model's internal reasoning, enabling researchers to reconstruct exactly how and why a given prediction was made.
 For instance, as detailed in Section 6.4 and Appendix A.3, the logs clearly document how the models identify key geographic features, choose between multiple candidate locations, refine queries based on initial mismatches, systematically test alternate spellings or county qualifiers, and decide when and how to average coordinates using spatial centroid calculations.
 Capturing these detailed reasoning steps across both prompting paradigms (direct one-shot versus iterative, tool-augmented reasoning) provides unprecedented transparency into the models' cognitive processes.
 This explicit audit trail reveals precisely where models succeed or fail, highlighting systematic errors such as cascading failures after incorrect geocoder hits or misinterpretations of ambiguous historical place names.
 Because every intermediate reasoning step and tool interaction is logged, it's possible to correlate internal indicators of model confidence—such as the geographic spread between top-ranked candidate coordinates—with actual prediction error, offering insights that are essential for interpreting, trusting, and optimizing model behavior.

-To ensure **reproducibility**, I used specific snapshot versions of the OpenAI models from April 2025 and fixed random seeds throughout all steps, including dataset splits, sampling, and bootstrapping.
+To ensure **reproducibility**, specific snapshot versions of the OpenAI models from April 2025 were used and random seeds were fixed throughout all steps, including dataset splits, sampling, and bootstrapping.
 All parameter-sensitivity tests (temperature, reasoning budget, abstract length) were also conducted under these controlled conditions.
-I packaged the computational environment into a Docker container that specifies exact Python dependencies and OpenAI API endpoints to guarantee consistent results on different machines.
-Additionally, I provide the full OCR-corrected corpus of 5,471 abstracts, 45 authoritative ground-truth coordinates, dev/test splits, exact prompts, YAML configurations, the run_experiment.py evaluation script, and detailed JSONL logs recording every model request and response.
+The computational environment was packaged into a Docker container that specifies exact Python dependencies and OpenAI API endpoints to guarantee consistent results on different machines.
+Additionally, the full OCR-corrected corpus of 5,471 abstracts, 45 authoritative ground-truth coordinates, dev/test splits, exact prompts, YAML configurations, the run_experiment.py evaluation script, and detailed JSONL logs recording every model request and response are provided.
 All these materials are publicly available in the accompanying code repository and described in § 3, allowing others to exactly reproduce the analyses, tables, and figures presented here.

 The study meets the **social responsibility** pillar by carefully considering ethical and copyright implications associated with the historical data used.
 Although the underlying seventeenth- and eighteenth-century land patent records themselves are public domain, the transcriptions published in the 1979 compilation Cavaliers and Pioneers, Vol. 3 remain under copyright.
-To balance reproducibility with copyright compliance, I publicly release only limited, non-substitutable excerpts (up to 200 words each) of the 45 abstracts with authoritative ground-truth points.
-For the full corpus of 5,471 abstracts, I provide only row identifiers, word counts, and SHA-256 hashes of each abstract, allowing researchers to verify their own local copies without exposing protected text.
+To balance reproducibility with copyright compliance, only limited, non-substitutable excerpts (up to 200 words each) of the 45 abstracts with authoritative ground-truth points are publicly released.
+For the full corpus of 5,471 abstracts, only row identifiers, word counts, and SHA-256 hashes of each abstract are provided, allowing researchers to verify their own local copies without exposing protected text.
 The complete OCR corpus itself is made available privately under a vetted, non-commercial data-use agreement for scholarly research only.
 Additionally, because the georeferenced coordinates reflect historical property boundaries rather than modern sensitive locations or private ownership, the study inherently minimizes privacy risks.
-Computationally, I use off-the-shelf foundation models without energy-intensive fine-tuning, limit intensive reasoning settings strictly to essential cases, and throttle API calls via OpenAI's service-flex option to reduce computational overhead.
+Computationally, off-the-shelf foundation models are used without energy-intensive fine-tuning, intensive reasoning settings are limited strictly to essential cases, and API calls are throttled via OpenAI's service-flex option to reduce computational overhead.
 Finally, the study acknowledges that colonial source materials inherently underrepresent Indigenous and marginalized perspectives and explicitly highlights that the research methods and findings presented here can be directly applied to better understand and contextualize historical patterns of Indigenous dispossession and marginalization.

 By embedding these considerations into the experimental design and reporting, this work aims to contribute a concrete case study that addresses the foundational requirements for a developing science of GeoAI.